gab-language/site/content/blog/build.md

 +++
 date = '2025-10-02T14:55:44-04:00'
 draft = false
-title = 'Build'
+title = 'Building, Deploying, Distributing'
 +++
 ## Why it matters
 Deploying and distributing apps in dynamic languages can be a pain.
 How are packages and dependencies managed?
 What if the user has a different version of the interpreter?
 What if we can't expect the user to have the interpreter at all?

 Compiled languages get to distrubute a single static binary, runnable on any matching os/arch system.
-This is vastly more simple and after all -
+This is vastly simpler and after all -
 [just give me an .EXE](https://github.com/twitter/the-algorithm/issues/1999).

 What if there was a way that dynamic languages could bundle not just the users code, but *the interpreter itself and all the native modules*?
 Its possible!
-And its a feature coming to Gab.
+And its now a feature of gab.

-### Prior Art
+## Prior Art
 This feature is inspired by the way the Lua Game Engine [Love2D](https://www.love2d.org/) recommends developers package up their games.
-It uses a technique involving **zip archives**.
+It uses a technique involving self-extracting **zip archives**.

 The neat thing about the zip file format is that the metadata about the files in the archive is stored at the **end** of the file.
 In Love2d, the developer creates a distrubutable game by zipping up all their code into a single zip archive, and concatenating it onto the back of the